It's a commonly asked question: "How do I know if I'm marrying the right person?"

 Hopefully you already know that you should not marry someone who drinks too much, spends too much, works too much, brags too much, uses drugs or other illegal behavior, has been unfaithful, cruel, dishonest or abusive.

 If your future spouse is free of those destructive behaviors and you are still having doubts about getting married, read through these statements.
-You will see if your doubts are reasonable and worth paying attention to or if you are having cold feet about getting married without having any rational reasons.
+You will see if your doubts are reasonable and worth paying attention to or if you are having cold feet about proposing without having any rational reasons.

 Happiness and Emotional Support